iHrushikesh/ihrushikesh.github.io/about.md

 Apart from this project I worked on two smaller assignments to refractor existing models for performance improvement for Dun & Bradstreet, NJ.

 #### 4. Project Leader, Wipro Ltd								(Feb 2007 to Aug 2010)
-A) C3 / Comergent Offer Management Project, DirecTV, El Segundo CA
+##### A) Comergent Offer Management Project, DirecTV, El Segundo CA
+######  Project Details
-######  Project Details: Worked as a Developer/Modeler on the C3 e-Commerce project.
+Worked as a Developer/Modeler on the C3 e-Commerce project.
 The e-Commerce project is part of DirecTV’s overall CRM strategy to generate new business, drive operational efficiencies, improve the customer experience, and build upon established customer relationships.
 ###### Responsibilities
 My role involved leading a team of modeler, to developing custom UI controls, custom functions for Configurator and also customize the tool to support the DirecTV UI and functional requirements.
 I also played brutal role in designing the campaign and occurrence based Pricing engine for DirecTV, developing UI design and bizAPI for the DirecTV implementation using Sterling MCS.
 ###### Accomplishments
 Played a very important role to setup a long term engagement for Wipro with DirecTV.
 Quickly adapted and mastered in the new technology – Sterling Commerce and also mentored offshore team while working as an onsite tech lead.
 I was also part of Offers-Express team, which was responsible for launching offers with very short notice.

+#### B) Verbal IRA Distribution Project, Charles Schwab, Denver CO/Pune India
+##### Project Details
-B) Verbal IRA Distribution Project, Charles Schwab, Denver CO/Pune India Project Details: Worked as a Java Tech lead on a regulatory project.
+Worked as a Java Tech lead on a regulatory project.
 The web application is responsible to document the state and Federal tax withholding opted by the users.
 ###### Responsibilities
 As a lead developer managed the team members working across the globe and co-ordinate between different teams.
 My responsibilities were requirement analysis, coding, unit testing.
 ###### Accomplishment: Improved the page rendering time by 60%, by designing a web service which returned the results in required format.
 Delivered a Federal regulatory project in spite of very challenging timelines.